Nikea/pyXPCS/README.md

 Codebase written by Yuriy Chushkin at the ESRF

-This software is licensed under BSD, see LICENSE
+This software was dual-licensed to BNL under BSD on 2014-08-06, see LICENSE